jjgradwell/UbuntuConfigLTS/README.md

 sudo apt install phpmyadmin
 ```

-To ensure that phpmyadmin works on systems with a strong content-security-policy, edit the apache.conf file by typing `sudo nano /etc/phpmyadmin/apache.conf`, and add the following lines into the <Directory> directive
+To ensure that phpmyadmin works on systems with a strong content-security-policy, edit the `/etc/phpmyadmin/apache.conf` file by typing `sudo nano /etc/phpmyadmin/apache.conf`, and add the following lines into the <Directory> directive

 ```
     AllowOverride all